puppetlabs-toy-chest/puppetlabs-package_updates/README.md

 * month - The month of the year.
 Default: undef
 * monthday - The day of the month to run the scan.
 Default: undef
 * weekday - The day of th week to run the scan.
 Default: undef
 * precommand - Array containing command to execute first.
-Default: undef
+Default: Empty Array

 **Example**